 - Enrollment – it will determine how the patients will be enrolled in the monitoring program.
 For instance, it includes staff enrolling the patients and patients enrolling them on their own

-- Intervention – the healthcare providers need to create the strategy for the implementation of RPM and how the treatment plans will be offered
+- Intervention – the healthcare providers need to create a strategy for the implementation of RPM and how the treatment plans will be offered

 - Support – a clear system must be designed to offer patient and customer support.
-The healthcare providers must have dedicated clinician teams for offering support
+Healthcare providers must have dedicated clinician teams for offering support

 Remote Patient Monitoring & Telehealth Services

 RPM is the utilization of technology for facilitating patient and clinician interaction.
 On the contrary, telehealth services are the broad terms that determine the entire industry, technologies, and methodologies that enable different types of healthcare.
-That being said, RPM is the telehealth delivery system, while telehealth refers to remote patient monitoring, but it also refers to other things.
+That being said, RPM is the telehealth delivery system, while telehealth refers to remote patient monitoring, it also refers to other things.

-To illustrate, telehealth technology could be videoconferencing, IVR system, and telephone.
+To illustrate, telehealth technology could be videoconferencing, IVR systems, and telephones.
 It’s safe to say that telehealth comprises different technologies for collecting and exchanging information.
 For the most part, remote patient monitoring and telehealth services are used interchangeably, but they are different, as we have already mentioned.